mkistler/azure-api-style-guide/openapi-style-guide.md

 ### Format

-Integer properties must specify a format of either int32 and int64.
+Integer properties must specify a format of either `int32` and `int64`.

-Format must be one of the values defined by OpenAPI and recognized by the Azure tooling.
+Format must be one of the values [defined by OpenAPI][openapi-data-types] and recognized by the Azure tooling.

 <!-- Links -->